Periodical cicadas: Broods

 Periodical cicadas are grouped into geographic broods based on the calendar year when they emerge.
-For example, in 2014, the 13-year brood XXII emerged in Louisiana and the 17-year brood III emerged in western Illinois and eastern Iowa.
+For example, in 2014, the 13-year Brood XXII emerged in Louisiana and the 17-year Brood III emerged in western Illinois and eastern Iowa.

-In 1907, entomologist Charles Lester Marlatt assigned Roman numerals to 30 different broods of periodical cicadas: 17 distinct broods with a 17-year life cycle, to which he assigned brood numbers I through XVII (with emerging years 1893 through 1909); plus 13 broods with a 13-year cycle, to which he assigned brood numbers XVIII through XXX (1893 through 1905).
+In a 1907 journal article, entomologist Charles Lester Marlatt assigned Roman numerals to 30 different broods of periodical cicadas: 17 distinct broods with a 17-year life cycle, to which he assigned brood numbers I through XVII (with emerging years 1893 through 1909); plus 13 broods with a 13-year cycle, to which he assigned brood numbers XVIII through XXX (1893 through 1905).
 Marlatt noted that the 17-year broods are generally more northerly than are the 13-year broods.

 Many of these hypothetical 30 broods have not been observed.
 Marlatt noted that some cicada populations (especially Brood XI in the valley of the Connecticut River in Massachusetts and Connecticut) were disappearing, a fact that he attributed to the reduction in forests and the introduction and proliferation of insect-eating "English sparrows" (House sparrows, Passer domesticus) that had followed the European settlement of North America.
-Two of the broods that Marlatt named (Broods XI and XXI) are now extinct.
-His numbering scheme has been retained for convenience (and because it clearly separates 13- and 17-year life cycles), although only 15 broods are known to survive today.
+Two of the broods that Marlatt named (Broods XI and XXI) have become extinct.
+His numbering scheme has been retained for convenience (and because it clearly separates 13- and 17-year life cycles), although only 15 broods are known to survive.

+Periodical cicadas that emerge outside the expected time frame are called stragglers.
+Although they can emerge at any time, they usually do so one or four years before or after most other members of their broods emerge.
+Stragglers with a 17-year life cycle typically emerge four years early.
+Those with a 13-year cycle typically emerge four years late.
+The emergence of stragglers may in theory be indicative of a brood shifting from a 17-year cycle to a 13-year one.

+Brood XIII of the 17-year cicada, which reputably has the largest emergence of cicadas by size known anywhere, and Brood XIX of the 13-year cicada, arguably the largest (by geographic extent) of all periodical cicada broods, were expected to emerge together in 2024 for the first time since 1803.
+However, the two broods were not expected to overlap except potentially in a thin area in central and eastern Illinois (Macon, Sangamon, Livingston, and Logan counties).
+The next such dual emergence of these two particular broods will occur in 2245, 221 years after 2024.
+Many other 13-year and 17-year broods emerge during the same years, but the broods are not geographically close.